 poetry) is fine; the following instructions all

-On macOS this is pretty straightforward; after installing Homebrew you can install these things with:
+On macOS this is pretty straightforward; after installing Homebrew you can install Python with:

 Your distribution probably provides packages for python3; make sure to get